Ken11514/AAE2004_t1_GP8/README.md

 <p>
-  &nbsp;&nbsp;&nbsp;&nbsp;In Aviation Industry, Path Planning has an importance place in Air Traffic Control, Airline Companies and Airports. ...
+  &nbsp;&nbsp;&nbsp;&nbsp;In Aviation Industry, Path Planning has an importance place in Air Traffic Control, Airline Companies and Airports.
+Without path planning, the whole industry is not able to operate smoothly, safely and accurately.
   <br>
-  &nbsp;&nbsp;&nbsp;&nbsp;For Air Traffic Control,by calculating obstical and danger zone, Path Planning help operater adjust the flight route of aircrafts, in order to provide a safety flying experience. ...
+  &nbsp;&nbsp;&nbsp;&nbsp;For Air Traffic Control,by calculating obstical and danger zone, Path Planning help operater adjust the flight route of aircrafts, in order to provide a safety flying experience.
   <br>
-  &nbsp;&nbsp;&nbsp;&nbsp;For Airline Companies, by calculating the shortest route for airlines, Path Planning help companies reduce filght cost, in order to enhance their profit. ...
+  &nbsp;&nbsp;&nbsp;&nbsp;For Airline Companies, by calculating the shortest route for airlines, Path Planning help companies reduce filght cost, in order to enhance their profit.
   <br>
-  &nbsp;&nbsp;&nbsp;&nbsp;For Airports, by planning the take off and landing timing, Path Planning help Airports maximize the aircraft flow, in order to increase passenger flow. ...
+  &nbsp;&nbsp;&nbsp;&nbsp;For Airports, by planning the take off and landing timing, Path Planning help Airports maximize the aircraft flow, in order to increase passenger flow.
   <br>
+  &nbsp;&nbsp;&nbsp;&nbsp;Therefore, we can understand that path planning acts an vital role in connecting different parts of air transportation in order to provide a satisfying route with the fulfillment of safety and enviromentally-friendly.
 </p>

 # **2 | Theory of Path Planning Algorithm**